Degenerate coupled-cluster theory: Numerical Tests

 \subsubsection{BH}

 The BH molecule is a four-electron system in the frozen core and virtual approximation.
-Its vertical ionization energies have been computed by the hole-particle CI, IP-EOM-CC, $\Delta$CC, and SUMRCC methods through the FCI limits as well as by the $\Delta$MP method up to the sixth order.
+Its vertical ionization energies have been computed by the hole-particle CI, IP-EOM-CC, $\Delta$CC, and QCC methods through the FCI limits as well as by the $\Delta$MP method up to the sixth order.
 The results are shown in Fig.\ \ref{fig:BH_ionized}.

-Here, CIS = IP-EOM-CCS use the 1h (one hole) operator as the linear ionization operator, CISD and IP-EOM-CCSD employ the 2h-1p (two-hole-one-particle) operator, CISDT and IP-EOM-CCSDT the 3h-2p operator, etc. These combinations ensure the size-extensivity and intensivity of the methods\cite{HirataTCA} and are the standard choice.
+Here, CIS = IP-EOM-CCS use the 1h (one hole) operator as the linear ionization operator, CISD and IP-EOM-CCSD employ the 1h and 2h-1p (two-hole-one-particle) operators, CISDT and IP-EOM-CCSDT the 1h, 2h-1p, and 3h-2p operators.
+These combinations ensure the size-extensivity and intensivity of the methods\cite{HirataTCA} and are the standard choices.
 For the $\Delta$CC and $\Delta$MP methods, such considerations are unnecessary, and the same formalisms and codes handle any states with any numbers of $\alpha$- and $\beta$-spin electrons; they only need a reference determinant as input.
 See the last paragraph of Sec.\ \ref{sec:EOMCC} for more on this point.

-There are two Koopmans ionization potentials (IPs) (the filled circles) shown in Fig.\ \ref{fig:BH_ionized}:\ the first IP at 9.4 eV and the second IP at 16.6 eV.
-The singles weights of the corresponding ionized wave functions are, respectively, 93\% and only 76\%.\cite{hirata_ipeomcc} The rest of the IPs are satellites (the open circles) and their corresponding ionized wave functions have 94\% or more two-electron character.
+There are two Koopmans ionization potentials (IPs) (filled circles) shown in Fig.\ \ref{fig:BH_ionized}:\ The first IP at 9.4 eV and the second IP at 16.6 eV.
+The singles weights of the corresponding ionized wave functions are, respectively, 93\% and 76\% only.\cite{hirata_ipeomcc} The rest of the IPs are satellites (open circles) and their corresponding ionized wave functions have 94\% or more two-electron character.

 The CIS $=$ IP-EOM-CCS $=$ $\Delta$MP1 roots exist only for the Koopmans IPs and their results correspond to the HF orbital energies (the signs reversed) as per the Koopmans theorem.
 The agreement is excellent for the first IP owing to the well-known systematic cancellation of correlation and orbital relaxation errors.\cite{szabo} The agreement is less good for the second IP likely because of its noticeable two-electron character.
 The 2h-1p CISD method is poor with errors in excess of 1 eV for all shown IPs.
 IP-EOM-CCSD erases these large error nearly completely for the first IP, but it brings about only modest improvements for the satellite IPs and second Koopmans IP, whose destination states have, respectively, dominant and appreciable two-electron character.